jlsemi/smartsnmp/README.md

 **SmartSNMP** can run in two modes: the **SNMP mode** and the **AgentX mode**.
-In SNMP mode the agent will run as an independent SNMP agent and process SNMP datagram from the client, while in AgentX mode the agent will run as an sub-agent against Net-SNMP as the master agent and process AgentX datagram from the master.
+In SNMP mode the agent will run as an independent SNMP agent and process SNMP datagram from the client, while in AgentX mode the agent will run as an sub-agent against NET-SNMP as the master agent and process AgentX datagram from the master.

 Revelant test samples are shown respectively as `tests/snmpd_test.sh` and `tests/agentx_test.sh`